AbeysingheJV/Star-Cafe/README.md

 * Structured system for collecting and viewing unlocked cat facts.
 * More detailed tutorial/onboarding for new players.
 * Refinements to UI/UX, including confirmation for overwriting save files.

 ---

-## Development Notes & Known Quirks

-* The save system uses `Application.persistentDataPath` to store save files in a "Saves" subfolder.
-* Reward milestones and individual awarded status (for pop-ups) are currently managed via a combination of `GameDataManager` (for core progress) and `PlayerPrefs` (for pop-up shown status).
-* The project uses specific layer names for interaction detection (e.g., "Pickupable", "IngredientSources", "CatLayer", "Counter1", "Counter2", "Radio", "Book").
-These must be set up correctly in the Unity Editor's Tags and Layers settings.

----